msztolcman/ff/README.md

 Easily search and process files.

-It's not designed for search by file content.
-If you need this, see [ack](https://github.com/petdance/ack2) or [pss](https://github.com/eliben/pss).
+If you need to search files by their contents, *or* search for their contents, please look at [ack](https://github.com/petdance/ack2) or [pss](https://github.com/eliben/pss).
+These are better suited for this kind of task.

 Why `ff` and not `find`?
 ------------------------